Minoru/minoru-fediverse-crawler/ARCHITECTURE.md

-- **providing a wealth of information**: uptime statistics, software make and version etc. There are already [sites that do this](https://git.feneas.org/feneas/fediverse/-/wikis/instance-monitoring-sites), but they don't have spiders.
-Fediverse.observer should fill that niche without duplicating the work of others.
+- **providing a wealth of information**: uptime statistics, software make and version etc. There are already [sites that do this](https://git.feneas.org/feneas/fediverse/-/wikis/instance-monitoring-sites), but they don't have spiders. the crawler should fill that niche without duplicating the work of others.
 - **horizontal scaling** (mesh or peer-to-peer architecture).
 This *could* increase reliability and availability, but it would also increase complexity.
-Even though Fediverse instances show up and disappear every day, it doesn't happen so fast that Fediverse.observer needs five-nines SLA, and neither do its users.
+Even though Fediverse instances show up and disappear every day, it doesn't happen so fast that the crawler needs five-nines SLA, and neither do its users.
 I believe that one million nodes can be crawled using a single server, so I don't think horizontal scaling is necessary here.
 - **portability**: there is only going to be a single instance of this service,